 Averted by Ganz is genuinely friendly and goes out of his way to be polite.
 Lord Larks, the head of Radiata, is a good and compassionate leader, if a little strict.
 Jasne does all he can to avoid the war.
 Lucian works behind the scenes to keep humanity alive.

 Bad Ass: More than 150 of them!
-Not really...but the guild leaders, such as Elwen, Kain, Curtis, and Nyx, definitely take the cake.
+Not really...but the guild leaders, such as Elwen, Kain, Curtis, and Nyx, certainly qualify.

 Badass Grandpa: Curtis, the Vareth Magic Institute's head advisor, and Fernando, leader of the Olacion Order's Old Faction.
 Zeranium, Godwin, Ortoroz...if you're an elderly person in Radiata Stories who isn't a farmer, you will kick ass.